MaiRiosIPla/MaiRiosiPla/README.md

 Hi there!
-I'm Joan, and I love coding and being creative.
-I'm currently studying in my last year of high school, but I have learnt how to code on my own 😌.
+I'm Mai, and I love coding and being creative.
+I'm currently in between studies, and I have learnt how to code on my own 😌.

 I can do a lot of things:
 - Code in C++, Python (and Flask),  HTML, CSS, and JavaScript.